‘Buyer Beware’: Burlington Fire warns residents of t-shirt text scam

 BURLINGTON, Conn.
-(WTNH) — The Burlington Volunteer Fire Department is warning residents of an ongoing scam text, which urges people to buy a falsely-advertised BFD logo shirt.
+(WTNH) — The Burlington Volunteer Fire Department (BVFD) sent out a warning to residents on Sunday regarding an ongoing scam text which urges people to buy a falsely-advertised BVFD logo shirt.

 The BVFD is urging everyone to disregard a scam text that was sent out this week.
 According to the department, a company called “Trenddy Tee” – which also goes by the name of “GearLaunch” – has been sending spam text messages with a link to a website that is selling shirts with area fire department logos or patches.